AfricasTalkingLtd/africastalking.Net/README.md

 #### [Card Checkout](http://docs.africastalking.com/card/checkout)

-- `CardCheckout(product,providerChannel,transfer,currency,transferAmount,channelReceiving,accountReceiving,b2Bmetadata)` :  Mobile Business To Business (B2B) APIs allow you to initiate payments TO businesses eg banks FROM your payment wallet.
-[More info](http://docs.africastalking.com/payments/mobile-b2b)
+- `CardCheckout(productName,paymentCard,currencyCode,amount,narration,metadata)` : Payment Card Checkout APIs allow your application to collect money into your Payment Wallet by initiating transactions that deduct money from a customer's Debit or Credit Card.
+[More info]((http://docs.africastalking.com/card/checkout)
 - `productName` :  This value identifies the Africa's Talking Payment Product that should be used to initiate this transaction. `REQUIRED`
     - `paymentCard` :  TThis is a complex type whose structure is described below.
 It contains the details of the Payment Card to be charged in this transaction.
 Please note that you can EITHER provider this or provider a checkoutToken if you have one.  `REQUIRED`.
         - `number` : The payment card number. `REQUIRED`